strarsis/sage10-fse/README.md

 - `templates/` directory, `index.html` and `theme.json` (see the [FSE-specific theme files](#theme-structure) below).

 ### Optional
-- The [Gutenberg Plugin](https://wordpress.org/plugins/gutenberg/) is not required, but adds extra Gutenberg-specific functionality that is missed otherwise in WordPress core.
+- The [Gutenberg Plugin](https://wordpress.org/plugins/gutenberg/) is not required, but adds extra Gutenberg-specific functionality.
+With earlier WordPress core versions, FSE was not supported and the Gutenberg plugin was required for FSE features, now FSE support is part of WordPress core.
+Using the Gutenberg plugin allows to "lock-in" a specific Gutenberg version, ensuring base styles and DOM staying the same for the theme.
+On the other hand, an additional plugin has to be used and maintained in relation to theme adjustments.
 On a `roots.io` Bedrock site you usually would add the plugin to the Bedrock site (not the theme!) `composer.json` as a [WPackagist dependency](https://wpackagist.org/search?q=gutenberg&type=plugin).

 ## Please note